Research Overview

 Sexual selection

-One focus of the lab is the function and evolution of "Darwinian" secondary sexual traits—the extravagant and rapidly evolving features of animals used for mate attraction and contest competition.
+A focus of the lab is the function and evolution of "Darwinian" secondary sexual traits—the extravagant and rapidly evolving features of animals used for mate attraction and contest competition.
 We test prominent theoretical models for the evolution of this spectacular class of traits, including how expression of such display traits may reveal disease resistance to prospective mates.

 Projects in this area have studied the male sex "combs" in different species, and other courtship traits are also under ongoing study.
 Students working on the topics develop skills in genetics, and physiological assays of body reserves and reproductive traits (e.g., sperm viability and number).
 These advances reveal how secondary sexual traits might signal male genetic quality, fertility and other measures of post-copulatory fitness.